ankrutik/notes/aws/solutions_arch_cert/notes.md

 - created policy to give access to certain API like `GetParameter`
 - create role and assigned policy to it
 - create simple lambda that will
-  - read ceratin environment variables
+  - read certain environment variables
   - use those env vars to create a URL
   - URL will be used to read parameters at that parameter store path
 - create a key in KMS